 BL HDC = back loop half double crochet

-Ch 180 or until you have 52″ using the 6mm hook.
+Ch 180 or until you reach 52″ using the 6mm hook.

 Note: I’m using the back loops of the chain (the bumpy side) in row 1, so I connected to the first back loop in order to continue working on that side in row 1 (see video demonstration).
 It’s absolutely fine to use the front side of the chain if you’re more comfortable with that.
-I just think it creates a better looking edge when it’s worked into the back loops of the chain.
+I just think it creates a better-looking edge when it’s worked into the back loops of the chain.

 Rnd 3-30: repeat row 2.

-Finish off and weave in all ends.
+Fasten off and weave in all ends.

 2 replies on “Crochet Knit-Look Infinity Scarf”